 And, just to avoid any further confusion, I have one blog post remaining after this that is a partnering with a company in Belize in January, but that will be my last and true final post.

-You are welcome to continue following me on Instagram (I’ve set it private now but you can find me as ‘nbrah26’ or add me on my personal Facebook: Noelle Brahimi).
-My plan is to get rid of my blog’s Facebook page after January.
+You are welcome to continue following me on Instagram (I’ve set it private now but you can find me as ‘nbrah26’).
+I have deleted the Noelle Across The Pond Twitter and Facebook pages.

 What’s next for me?